qingkaikong/qingkaikong/reading_progress.md

 <center><img src="https://github.com/qingkaikong/qingkaikong.github.io/raw/main/images/progress.jpg" alt="Progress" style="width: 600px;"/></center>

-> Week 7 (March 27 - April 2, 2023):
+> Week 8 (April 3 - 9, 2023):

-* "On the Nature of a Calculus" by Alfred North Whitehead (GGB Vol. 9, pp. 68 - 78)
+* "The Discovery of Radium" by Eve Curie (GGB Vol. 8, pp. 29 - 42)
-* "Montaigne" by Sainte-Beuve (GGB  Vol. 5, pp. 76-89)
+* "The Study of Poetry" by Matthew Arnold (GGB  Vol. 5, pp. 15-41)
-* "Self-Reliance" by Ralph Waldo Emerson (GGB Vol. 10, pp. 525 - 545)
+* "The Making of Americans" by Jean De Crevecoeur (GGB Vol. 6, pp. 543 - 559)
-* "Mowgli's Brothers" by Rudyard Kipling (GGB, Vol. 2, pp. 122 - 141)
+* "The Battle with the Cannon" by Victor Hugo (GGB, Vol. 2, pp. 142 - 154)
-* "Learning the River" Mark Twain (GBB Vol. 6, pp. 72-98)
+* "Of Refinement in the Arts" David Hume (GGB Vol. 7, pp. 50-61)
-* "Observations on Mental Education" by Michael Faraday (GGB Vol. 7, pp. 204-232)
+* "The Enchiridion" by Epictetus (GGB Vol. 10, pp. 234-254)

 ---